Gospel Oak to Barking line

-The Gospel Oak to Barking line (sometimes unofficially called the Goblin) is a railway line in London.
-It is 13 mi 58 chain in length and carries both through goods trains and London Overground passenger trains, connecting Gospel Oak in north London and Barking Riverside in east London.
+The Gospel Oak to Barking line, sometimes shortened to GOBLIN, is a railway line in London.
+It is 13 mi 58 chain in length and carries through goods trains and London Overground passenger trains.
 The line is part of Network Rail Strategic Route 6, and is classified as a London and South East Commuter line.

+The London Overground service which runs on the line, connecting Gospel Oak in north London and Barking Riverside in east London, is branded as the Suffragette line.
+The name came into use in November 2024.

-For much of its existence the line has played a minor role in London's transport system; however in recent years it has received significant investment to increase its capacity, including full 25kV AC overhead electrification, completed in 2018.
+For much of its existence the line has played a minor role in London's transport system; however, in recent years it has received significant investment to increase its capacity, including full 25kV AC overhead electrification, completed in 2018.
 At the eastern end of the line, the extension to the Barking Riverside regeneration site opened on 18 July 2022.

 History

 Original lines

 The line is mostly an amalgamation of lines built in the 19th century.
 The main section, between South Tottenham and Woodgrange Park, was built as the Tottenham and Forest Gate Railway, a joint project between the Midland Railway and the London, Tilbury and Southend Railway.
 This opened on 9 July 1894, linking the Midland and Great Eastern joint line at South Tottenham and the Forest Gate and Barking line at Woodgrange Park.
 The section west of South Tottenham was built as the Tottenham and Hampstead Junction Railway, which opened in 1868 but had not been commercially successful as a stand-alone railway.